1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

 ## Pipe Cleaner
-I like to use pipe cleaners for wiping excessive or leaking filament off the heatened up hotend.
+I like to use pipe cleaners for wiping excessive or leaking filament off the heated hotend.
 They catch molten filament just great and you can bend them to easily wipe around the nozzle.

 ![Pipe cleaners](assets/images/pipe_cleaner_web.jpg)